Precision Time Protocol

 • Options that are required, permitted, or prohibited

-• All PTP profiles over bundles or port-channels are not supported on IR8340.
+• All PTP profiles over bundles or port-channels are not supported.

-The IEEE Power Profile defines specific or allowed values for PTP networks used in power substations.
-The defined values include the optimum physical layer, the higher level protocol for PTP messages, and the preferred best master clock algorithm.
-The Power Profile values ensure consistent and reliable network time distribution within substations, between substations, and across wide geographic areas.
+The IEEE Power Profile specifies the allowed values for PTP networks used in power substations.
+These values include the optimal physical layer, the higher-level protocol for PTP messages, and the preferred BMCA.
+The Power Profile ensures consistent and reliable time distribution within substations, between substations, and across wide geographic areas.

 The router is optimized for PTP in these ways: